Afghan Civil War (1863–1868): Afzalid Revolt and the Battle of Bajgah

 In Kurram, the Amir's forces invaded and occupied that district and forced A'zam Khan to flee to India.
 Mohammad 'Ali Khan, the son of the Amir, marched towards Bamiyan unopposed.
 As he marched members of the royal family switched their allegiance to him, such as Sardar Wali Mohammad (who commanded the garrison of Takhtapul).
 When he reached Saighan, he took a defensive position south of the Bajgah pass in order to wait for reinforcements.
 The Balkh army began raiding his camp, seeing their forces as stronger.
 These raids riled up his men, who forced Mohammad 'Ali Khan to allow them to retaliate.

 On May 17, 1864, Mohammad 'Ali Khan launched an attack on the Balkh army at Bajgah.
 His forces climbed the heights around the enemy, catching them while they were still sleeping and bombarding them with artillery.
 Na'ib Ghulam Ahmad Khan, who commanded the Balkh army, fled from the carnage.
 Afzal Khan, who heard the sounds further up the road, sent men to aid the devastated vanguard.
-However, they failed to sent scouts ahead and moved right towards an ambush.
+However, they failed to send scouts ahead and moved right towards an ambush.
 Mohammad 'Ali Khan's artillery bombarded them, leaving very few survivors.
 Afzal Khan, realizing all hope was lost, led his army in retreat towards Doab.
 Mohammad 'Ali Khan reported to his father on the victory at Bajgah and a 51-gun salute was fired in Kabul in recognition of his services.
 Five days later he marched towards Rui, a holdout of the Balkh army's remnants, and annihalated them.
 Local leaders, such as Sultan Murad of Qunduz and Hakim Khan of Sheberghan, came to tender their submission.